Thai Vegetable Stir-Fry with Beef or Chicken — kids love this recipe!

 - 1/2 cup fermented soy sauce

-- 1 Tablespoon mild curry paste (or leave this out if you don't want that flavor, just add extra of the other seasonings, you can't screw this up), my curry paste also had cumin & cilantro in it) — note that the kind I used didn't have any questionable ingredients, but the ones I see online have stuff I do NOT like, such as canola oil (yuck), so be sure to check your ingredient labels.
+- 1 Tablespoon mild curry paste (or leave this out if you don't want that flavor, just add extra of the other seasonings, you can't screw this up), my curry paste also had cumin & cilantro in it — note that the kind I used didn't have any questionable ingredients, but the ones I see online have stuff I do NOT like, such as canola oil (yuck), so be sure to check your ingredient labels.

-- Meat of your choice, pastured meats are best.
+- 2 pounds or so Meat of your choice pastured meats are best.
 This is good with steak or chicken!
 Pork would be good too.

-- Whatever veggies you have on hand that your family likes, cut into bite-sized pieces: broccoli, carrots, peppers, cabbage, green onions, tomatoes, summer squash, regular onions (you might caramelize these first in some pastured butter or ghee!), mushrooms, corn, kale, etc.
+- Whatever veggies you have on hand that your family likes cut into bite-sized pieces: broccoli, asparagus, green beans, carrots, peppers, cabbage, green onions, tomatoes, summer squash, regular onions (you might caramelize these first in some pastured butter or ghee!), mushrooms, corn, kale, etc.

-- 16 ounces Pasta of your choice (or about 2 cups uncooked rice), I like Einkorn pasta these days) or rice
+- 16 ounces Pasta of your choice (or about 2 cups uncooked rice), I like Einkorn pasta these days

 - Optional: chopped crispy nuts for the top

 Surprisingly the kids were all over this.
-They ate more steak than veggies, of course, but we also had fermented carrots and leftover squash with it.
-This is another picture from when I made it with chicken strips and whole wheat spaghetti pasta (add even more sauce if you’re serving it with pasta, just double or triple the above recipe, depending on how many you’re feeding).
-Though this Thai Vegetable Stir-Fry with Beef or Chicken is good, the kids probably like the flank steak best, we had it over rice, so it was gluten-free.
+We also had fermented carrots and leftover squash with it.
+This is another picture from when I made it with chicken strips and whole wheat spaghetti pasta.
+Though this Thai Vegetable Stir-Fry with Beef or Chicken is really good, the kids probably like the flank steak best!
+We had it over rice, so it was gluten-free.